matthausen/youtube_downloader/README.md

 ## TODO:

-- Deployment with custom domain name

-- Avatar for each song name

-- Add duration on song list
+- Add PayPal donation button

 - Plug in in Google Analytics